lynnlangit/learning-cloud/README.md

 ### Coming Soon
 - 🌟 Coming in Oct 2022 - **'GCP Cost Control'** will be a course on LI_L, see repo [link](https://github.com/lynnlangit/gcp-essentials/blob/master/0_setup_and_iam_and_costs/0c_cost_control/README.md) too
-- 🌟 In development - **'aws-for-bioinformatics'** will be a course on a TBD platform, there will be an associated GitHub Repo as well
+- 🌟 In development - **'aws-for-bioinformatics'** will be a course and associated GitHub Repo

 ### Courses